galalH/riddle/README.md

 ## Use case

-The package is supporting specific use cases where automation can save time.
+The package is supporting 2 specific use cases where automation can save time, i.e. __attaching either `data` or `ressource`__.

 For instance:

-  1. Ideally, data resources from kobotoolbox should be added using the API connection as described in [Part 4 of the documentation](https://im.unhcr.org/ridl).
-There might be cases where you are building an operational dataset, scrapping an official data source from the web or within a PDF and want to add this on a regular basis as a new `data` resource within an existing dataset.
+  1. Ideally, data resources from kobotoolbox should be added using the API connection as described in [Part 4 of the documentation](https://im.unhcr.org/ridl/#Link_kobo_ridl).
+Though, there might be specific cases where you are building an operational dataset, scrapping an official data source from the web or within a PDF and want to add this on a regular basis as a new `data` resource within an existing dataset.
 You can check a practical example of such use case here:[darien_gap_human_mobility](https://github.com/unhcr-americas/darien_gap_human_mobility/tree/main/R)